Herb-AI/Herb.jl/docs/src/get_started.md

 end
 ```

-Second, the problem specification can be provided using e.g. input/output examples using `HerbData`.
+Second, the problem specification can be provided using e.g. input/output examples using `HerbSpecification`.
 Inputs are provided as a `Dict` assigning values to variables, and outputs as arbitrary values.
 The problem itself is then a list of `IOExample`s using

 ```julia
 problem = Problem([IOExample(Dict(:x => x), 2x+1) for x ∈ 1:5])